VincentK1991/VincentK1991.github.io/_posts/2026-4-11-enterprise-graph-part2-design.md

 # Why RDF and not LPG

 this is a difficult choice.
-I have worked with labeled property graphs and it's an easier system to understand, querying makes a lot more sense, and the concept maps nicely to programming objects.
-But ultimately I go with RDF because of the richness of the ontology research, the possibility to uncode business rules in ontology, that largely the ontology lives outside of the application code giving a nice separation of process between the application code vs business logic.
+I am more familiar with the labeled property graph (LPG) technology.
+LPG an easier system to understand, querying looks easier to understand, and the concept maps nicely to programming objects.
+But ultimately I go with RDF because of the richness of the ontology support, the possibility to uncode business rules in ontology, and the idea of linked data.
+One potential implication of RDF being ontology driven development is that the ontology lives outside of the application code which gives a nice separation of process between the application code vs business logic.

 Ultimately I think some specific design decisions here is applicable in LPG styled graph but it will require more application level code and ultimately expose more mainatenance surface.

+## table of comparison between RDF and LPG

 # Database

 apache Jena fuseki for RDF triple store, ontop for SQL translation, postgres for document + chunk storage.

-- Why apache Jena
-- why Ontop ?
-- why store document chunk ?

 # Indexing pipeline